artsalliancemedia/smpteparsers/README.md

 #### Testing

-Unit tests have been provided, and can be run with the command `python run_tests.py`
+Unit tests have been provided, and can be run from `/smpteparsers/` with the command `python run_tests.py`